energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 >
 > 1

-So as expected the `MoneyFormatter` class is completely uncohesive with the worst possible LCOM score of 1.
+Yep, the `MoneyFormatter` class is completely uncohesive with the worst possible LCOM score of 1.
 Even worse if we calculate the average cohesion of these two classes together we get a score of 0.61 which is even worse than our original score of 0.53.

 Let us see if we can improve `MoneyFormatter`.
 If we look at the two methods they both operate on a single decimal so maybe we change this to an instance field and improve the cohesion.
+I am also going to change the name of the class to `Money` to describe its new responsibility.

 {% highlight c# %}